-Visiting the Country Music Hall of Fame and Museum ranks alongside attending a Grand Ole Opry show at the Ryman on most country music fans’ bucket lists.
-The museum offers visitors a trip into country music’s past and present, featuring items you never expected to see up close.
+Visiting the Country Music Hall of Fame and Museum ranks alongside attending a Grand Ole Opry show at the Ryman on most country music fans' bucket lists.
+The museum in Tennessee offers visitors a trip into country music's past and present, featuring items you never expected to see up close.

-Per its mission statement, the Hall of Fame “seeks to collect, preserve and interpret the evolving history and traditions of country music.”
-Each object and line of text tells a wider socio-cultural narrative about country music’s global influence.
+Per its mission statement, the Hall of Fame in downtown Nashville "seeks to collect, preserve and interpret the evolving history and traditions of country music."
+Each object and line of text tells a wider socio-cultural narrative about country music's global influence.
 Everyone from curious onlookers to lifelong fans will find a new perspective here on both country music and popular culture.

 Sing Me Back Home: A Journey Through Country Music